1 Lemeḵ the blind lived in those days. He was one of the sons of Qayin. He had a son whose name was Atun, and the two of them had many cattle.

-2 But Lemeḵ was in the habit of sending them to feed with a young shepherd, who tended them; and who, when coming home in the evening wept before his grandfather, and before his father Atun and his mother Hazina, and said to them, “As for me, I cannot feed those cattle alone, lest one rob me of some of them, or kill me for the sake of them.”
-For among the children of Qayin, there was much robbery, murder, and sin.
+2 Lemeḵ was in the habit of sending them to graze with a young shepherd, who tended them.
+He was coming home in the evening when he went to his grandfather, his father Atun, and his mother Hazina, and he wept and he said to them, “I cannot feed those cattle alone, or someone may rob me of some of them, or kill me so they can take them.”
+Because among the children of Qayin there was a lot of robbery, murder, and sin.

 6 In his wanderings he came to Lemeḵ’s wives, and asked them about him.
 They said to him, “He is in the field with the cattle.”

 7 Then Qayin went to look for him and as he came into the field, the young shepherd heard the noise he made, and the cattle herding together in front of him.

 8 Then said he to Lemeḵ, “My master, is that a wild beast or a robber?”

 9 And Lemeḵ said to him, “Tell me where he is when he comes up.”

 10 Then Lemeḵ bent his bow, placed an arrow on it, and fitted a stone in the sling, and when Qayin came out from the open country, the shepherd said to Lemeḵ, “Shoot, behold, he is coming.”